ToeiRei/Keymaster/README.md

   keymaster import /path/to/authorized_keys
   ```

+This project is licensed under the MIT License - see the LICENSE file for details.

+### Third-Party Licenses

+Keymaster utilizes several third-party libraries, each with its own license.
+All dependency licenses are permissive and compatible with the MIT License.
+For a detailed list of dependencies and their license texts, please see the `NOTICE.md` file.

 ## The Keymaster Philosophy

 This tool was born out of frustration.
 Existing solutions for SSH key management often felt like using a sledgehammer to crack a nut—requiring complex configuration, server daemons, and constant management.